SiteGlue/The-Great-Online/language/conversations/example/hello_world_02.md

 Bye.
 * goodbye

-< Apologies, but this app needs to go back to school!
+< Sorry I don't know much yet', but this app needs to go back to school!
 * apology/untrained